owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 high-level representation that I could easily convert from and compare with in assertions.

-## Testing Moving Segment Timespans
+## Testing Moving Segment Time Spans

 The second property states that the classified moving segments must start and end at the same timestamps as the moving segments in the